Acex215/usd-exchange/docs/native-application.md

 TBB_SUPPRESS_DEPRECATED_MESSAGES
 ```

-Note: the debug configuration will need to specify to use debug TBB
+The debug configuration will also need to use explicitly enable the debug build of TBB:
 ```text
 TBB_USE_DEBUG=1
 ```